2020-2021 General Plan Update

 The draft 2035 General Plan was created by a 25-member, council-appointed, citizen Task Force over the course of two years (2012-2014) – including 32 public meetings.
 The draft plan retains a large amount of content from the 2001 General Plan.
 The 2035 draft General Plan process included extensive citywide public outreach (2014-2016), such as community workshops, open house events, online engagement, and meetings with individuals and community groups.
 The 2035 draft plan was vetted throughout the community and through city boards and commissions.
 It has yet to be presented for recommendation by the Planning Commission or adoption by City Council at public hearings.
-Consequently, the draft plan is now being reviewed by the Citizen Review Committee to ensure the plan content is still relevant today, before being released to the community for final consideration by citizens, city boards and commissions, and City Council.
+Consequently, the draft plan was reviewed by the Citizen Review Committee to ensure the plan content is still relevant today, before being released to the community for final consideration by citizens, city boards and commissions, and City Council.

 Yes.
 It is impossible to anticipate and plan for all circumstances that will affect the community in the coming decade.
 Consequently, a process has been established to amend the General Plan as per Arizona State Law.
 Requests to amend land uses occur most often by private property owners and are subject to amendment criteria found in the plan.
 Other maps or written policies in the General Plan can also be amended, and most often these amendments are initiated by city staff, the Planning Commission or City Council.

 Schools, school districts and cities are separate political subdivisions of the state – divided in all areas of operation.
 To the extent possible, the city supports education through partnerships and programming,—however, the city is afforded little in terms of regulatory control or political influence over public, private or charter schools and school districts.
 Consequently, over‐emphasizing education, or just focusing goals and policies on formal school education in the General Plan, could be misleading to the community.